halfmonty/VPNWatcher/README.md

 ### I'm afraid it uses too much resources, can I reduce this somehow?

 It doesn't, the CPU usage is very small.
-If neccessary, open up the config file and increase the timespan between the checks (see "TimerInMilliSeconds" in the config).
+If necessary you can adjust the timer slider at the bottom of the window to slow the frequency that it checks for changes.

 ### I'm paranoid, I want to check for a VPN loss every millisecond!